patrickloeber/blogposts-pythonengineer/Content/posts/2022-02-16-complex-numbers-in-python.md

 ---
-titlt: Complex Numbers in Python
+title: Complex Numbers in Python
-date: 2022-02-16 00:00
+date: 2022-02-18 00:00
-description: Learn the basics of Complex Numbers in Python
+description: Learn the basics of complex numbers in Python.
-tags: Python
+tags: Python, Basics
-path:
+path: complex-numbers-python
 author: Shweta Goyal
 ---

-# Complex Numbers in Python

 Python not only works with real numbers but also works with complex numbers.
 It has many use cases in mathematics.
 Python helps to tackle and manipulate them.